 Eysenck oversimplified personalities and offered theories without providing scientific evidence.
 During the 1980s and 90s, researchers embarked on extensive research that explored personality and discovered that traits, in part, originated in genetics.
 They also concluded that five traits in particular contributed to personality and scientists called these the “Big Five.”
 In addition to extroversion or introversion, agreeableness, conscientiousness, and neuroticism accompany a willingness to embrace new experiences.

 Researchers uncovered that individuals have multiple traits to varying degrees and these components may determine the likelihood of substance abuse and the drug of choice.
 Individuals displaying higher levels of neuroticism compared to other traits, for example, exhibited a greater likelihood of drug and alcohol abuse.
 In fact, assessments revealing high scores for any individual personality trait revealed a higher tendency toward substance abuse.
+There are sites like help4addiction.co.uk where one can consult experts to help with overcoming addiction.

 Professors at the Michigan State Department of Psychology also found that the more negative traits an individual exhibits, the higher the likelihood of that individual toward abusing “hard drugs.”
 Individuals prone to hard drug abuse also displayed anti-social, rebelliousness and pessimistic tendencies.
 Boredom and extroversion also commonly appeared, which may mean that these traits contribute to putting individuals into situations where drug abuse occurs.
+If you have a family member or friend who is showing signs of severe substance abuse, it’s important that you get them help as soon as possible.
+You can Get More Info at Renaissance Recovery`s website about their treatment programs.

 Unfortunately, in the majority of research conducted, individuals studied as test subjects typically have a well-established pattern of substance abuse.
 The body’s dependence on a particular substance combined with the behaviors addicts exhibit to satisfy the addiction also contribute to personality traits.
 Meaning, the drug of choice, addiction and long-term use alter an individual’s personality.
 This is one of the main reasons to look into this article: how to get a drug addict out of your house.
 The complexities of personality, substance abuse and addiction will undoubtedly serve as research topics for years to come with many new theories continually emerging.